 Examples of its degree programs include Power Sports Technology, Wind Turbine Technology, Satellite Communications and Speech–Language Pathology Assistant.

 The Aspen Institute listed Mitchell Technical Institute among the top 10% of U.S. community colleges in 2011 and 2013.
 The community college ranked #16 in the CNN Money listing of top community colleges in 2012.

 Itasca Community College, established in 1922 is located in Grand Rapids, Minnesota.
 The community college has about 1,900 students.
 The college offers Associate in Arts degree, an Associate in Science Degree, an Associate in Applied Science degree, diplomas and professional certificates.

-Besides traditional programs Itasca Community College provides several programs entirely online and an array of programs which include on-campus and online courses.
+Besides traditional programs Itasca Community College provides several programs entirely online and many programs which include on–campus and online courses.

 The school offers an.
 Students can complete the first two years of a bachelor’s degree in just about any field.

 Itasca Community College provides free tutoring and provides a special needs office, an academic resource center and computer labs.
 The school has on–campus student housing in Wenger and Itasca Halls.

 Transfer programs include:

 - American Indian Studies